nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 # Nordic-RSE in person conference 2024 <span style="color: gray;">#NordicRSEconf</span>

 **May 30-31**

-Registration will open in January 2024 at Aalto University, Espoo, Finland.
+Registration will open in January 2024

 ## What is it?